DragonQ/BGT3xxx-fork-for-cxd2837/README.md

 modprobe saa7231_core
 modprobe saa7231_drv verbose=5

-PLEASE REMEBER THIS IS GOING TO SHOW A LOT OF INFORMATION
+PLEASE REMEMBER THIS IS GOING TO SHOW A LOT OF INFORMATION